Eggshell Paint vs Flat

 • Can highlight surface imperfections more than matte or flat paint finishes.

-For our article on the head-to-head comparison of Satin Vs Matte Paint.
+Read this article for a head-to-head comparison of Satin Vs Matte Paint.

 FAQs